 Giving flowers is a thoughtful sentiment but are your certain you are sending the right message?
 Learn about flower color meaning and symbolism to personalize your gift.
-Send an “I love you” with red gerbera daisies, an “I appreciate everything you do” with calla lilies or a “you’re a great friend” with yellow potted begonias.
+Send an “I love you” with red gerbera daisies, an “I appreciate everything you do” with calla lilies or a “you’re a great friend” with potted begonias.
 Or combine colors to share a truly heartfelt bouquet.
 If you received a flower bouquet, then read on to find out what’s the deal with that yellow rose.

 by Dejan Kristan

 Flowers are known for having their own language.
-It is important to keep these flower color meanings in mind so that your flowers communicate exactly what you intend.
-One bouquet will tell a passionate love story, while the other will be the tale of a never-ending friendship.
+It is important to keep these flower color meanings in mind so that your flower bouquet communicates exactly what you intend.
+One arrangement will tell a passionate love story, while the other will be the tale of a never-ending friendship.
 You want to send out the right message to your special someone, whether it is ‘I love you,’ ‘I care for you,’ or simply—‘you are a great friend.’

 Let’s take a look into the meaning of flower colors: